top of page

 The karate club is insured in the unlikely event of your child being injured.

-Each student must register with the HARA SHOTOKAN ACADEMY within two weeks of starting training.
+Each student must register with the ENGLISH SHOTOKAN ACADEMY within two weeks of starting training.

 On registering they gain individual insurance and grading licence which must be looked after carefully by the student.
-The registration costs £25 for new members and then £20 per year to renew.
+The registration costs £35 and is renewable each year.

 WHAT SHOULD I DO IN TERMS OF PROVIDING A KARATE UNIFORM ?